Chizzy0428/UK-Inflation-Forecasting-Retail-Pricing-Optimisation/README.md

 # UK-Inflation-Forecasting-Retail-Pricing-Optimisation
 ## Overview

 Retail businesses operate under constant pressure from macroeconomic volatility.
-This project addresses that challenge directly — combining **inflation forecasting** with **pricing optimisation** to give retailers a data-driven approach to protecting margins and stabilising revenue.
+This project addresses that challenge directly, combining **inflation forecasting** with **pricing optimisation** to give retailers a data-driven approach to protecting margins and stabilising revenue.

 The pipeline ingests four macroeconomic datasets, engineers time-series features, trains and benchmarks three ML models, then feeds the best-performing forecasts into a pricing layer that simulates low, expected, and high inflation scenarios.